 Our telephone number is 604-616-2299.
 Our preferred method of cummunication is e-mail.

 Milorad Borota is a Regulated Canadian Immigration Consultant with ICCRC registration number R408031.
 He is the principal consultant at MB MIGRATION SERVICES which is Canadian immigration company based in Vancouver, BC.

-This company and this consultant specialize in providing services to Candian employers and temporary foreign workers (applications for LMO, work permits, permanent resident status through Canadian Experience Class and through Provincial Nominee Programs).
+This company and this consultant specialize in providing services to Candian employers and temporary foreign workers (applications for LMIA, work permits, permanent resident status through Canadian Experience Class and through Provincial Nominee Programs).